alexromanov/alexromanov.github.io/_posts/2017-02-06-serenity-browser-restart.md

 What is Serenity?
 [Serenity][Serenity] (former Thucydides) - is a full-featured framework for writing UI based Selenium tests as well as REST tests.
 It has many interesting features, such as powerfull reporting system, good integration with BDD tools (Cucumber/JBehave), helpful wrappers for WebDriver's WebElement and some others.

-As for [JBehave][JBehave]  - it is in some point looks similar to Cucumber, but has a slight differences and more ways to be configured.
+As for [JBehave][JBehave]  - it is in some point looks similar to Cucumber, but has the slight differences and more ways to be configured.

-The purpose of the post is not in describing a framework (as itself has a beautiful [reference][Serenity reference]), but in providing a helpful tip on issue that I and our team have found during upgrading Serenity libraries in our solution.
-I also assume, that the readers have some experience with Serenity and JBehave libraries.
+The purpose of the post is not in describing framework (as itself has a beautiful [reference][Serenity reference]), but in providing the helpful tip on issue that our team has found during upgrading Serenity libraries in our solution.
+I also assume, that the readers have some experience with Serenity and JBehave tools.

 ### So, what was the problem?

-During upgrade of Serenity core dependency from 1.1.x version to 1.2.x version, I have faced with an interesting problem.
-Before the upgrade, our tests are run in a single browser and use the same browser instance between each story, scenario and even example.
+Before the upgrade of Serenity core dependency from 1.1.x version to 1.2.x version, our tests were run in a single browser and used the same browser instance between each story, scenario and even example.

 But after upgrading [serenity-core][serenity-core] to 1.2.2, [serenity-jbehave][serenity-jbehave] to 1.21.0 and [jbehave-core][jbehave-core] to 4.1 - the scenarios started to behave differenly.
-Firefox browser started to restart not only after each scenario, but even after each example within a single scenario.
+Firefox browser began to restart not only after each scenario, but even after each example within a single scenario.

 ### Long way to the top

-Setting **serenity.use.unique.browser=false** and **restart.browser.each.scenario=false** did not help to resolve the issue - the tests continued to restart browser.
+Setting **serenity.use.unique.browser=false** and **restart.browser.each.scenario=false** properties did not help to resolve the issue - the tests continued to restart the browser.

 After some debugging, the next things have been revealed:
  - *BaseStepListener* class which implements *StepListener* interface has been added in 1.2.x version;